 The course – configured as two returning nines that extend to a total of 7,382 yards from the back markers – hosted the South African Amateur Championship in 2011 and it held the national mid-Amateur event in 2012, won by Neil Homman.

-Golf Director Herman Beukman describes some key holes:
+Former Golf Director Herman Beukman described some key holes:

 The most difficult hole on the outward half is the par four 9th, rated stroke index 1.
 It plays all of 443m from the back tees to a well-bunkered fairway and green site.